Skip the hassle of braising tofu pouches by using inari age, commercially seasoned fried tofu pouches.

 Homemade Inari Age Recipe

-If you want to make homemade Inari Age from scratch, you can do so with Aburaage and pantry-friendly condiments.
-The best thing about homemade tofu pouch is that you can control the sweetness and the flavor is more rounded than the store-bought ones.
+To make homemade inari age, you need aburaage and pantry-friendly Japanese condiments.
+The best thing about homemade tofu pouches is that you can adjust the sweetness, and the flavor is more rounded than the store-bought ones.